Model-Free Assessment of Simulator Fidelity via Quantile Curves: Applications

 Figure~\ref{fig:fidelity_profile_multi} compares models by how tightly their synthetic outcomes track the human distribution across items.
-We plot $\hat V_{\ell}(\alpha)$ against $\alpha$, where lower-flatter curves indicate uniformly small discrepancies, while elbows reveal rare but severe misses. \textsc{GPT-4o} lies lowest across most quantiles, indicating the most reliable alignment, with \textsc{Mistral 7B} clearly performing worse.
+We plot $\hat V_{\ell}(\alpha)$ against $\alpha$, where lower-flatter curves indicate uniformly small discrepancies, while elbows reveal rare but severe misses. \textsc{GPT-4o} lies lowest across most quantiles, indicating the most reliable alignment.
 Notably, the simulator curves are steeper than the random benchmark, indicating question-dependent alignment and less uniform discrepancies.
 This suggests the simulators may require further fine-tuning to achieve more uniform discrepancy levels across this set of questions.
+Nonetheless, the simulators are, in general, lower than random benchmark, which indicates we have a alignment result than EEDI.